Changes to your waste and recycling collections

 Dry mixed recycling

 The fortnightly recycling service will continue, though collection days may change.
-You can check your updated schedule using the app, postcode checker, or by contacting us.
+You can check your updated schedule using the Arun app, postcode checker, or by contacting us.
+More information on how to access these can be found in the support section below.

 To help manage your waste effectively, please remember: clean, dry and loose is key to good recycling.
 Making full use of this service will also help reduce pressure on your refuse bin.